dwslab/jRDF2Vec/README.md

 # jRDF2vec | Current JAR Files
-In this directory, you will find the current JAR file of the latest commit.
+In this branch, you will find the JAR file of the latest (successful) commit automatically pushed to the [jars directory](/jars).